-The financial report was authorised for issue on the date that the responsible persons' declaration was signed by the board of directors.
+The financial report was authorised for issue on the date that the responsible persons' declaration was signed.

-Other than the contingency detailed in Note 12, no matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the Entity, the results of those operations, or the state of affairs of the Entity in future financial years.
+Other than the matter detailed below, no matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the Entity, the results of those operations, or the state of affairs of the Entity in future financial years.